yargs/yargs/README.md

 yargs
 ========

-Yargs be a node.js library fer hearties tryin' ter parse optstrings against their will where even the boo box be not enough to coerce them.
-This here module is fer scallywags lookin' ter plunder all the sunken -shipz of their --treasures thru program usage but be tired of optstrings disincling to acquiesce to yer requests.
+Yargs be a node.js library fer hearties tryin' ter parse optstrings.

 With yargs, ye be havin' a map that leads straight to yer treasure!
 Treasure of course, being a simple option hash.